Mark van Roojen's Homepage:

 I'm Mark van Roojen, a professor of philosophy at the University of Nebraska - Lincoln.
 I mainly teach and publish in the areas of metaethics, ethics and political philosophy.
-I have a Metaethics textbook for Routledge that just came out in June 2015.
-You can get it from a number of places, including from Amazon.
 Both my teaching and research interests are covered in more depth on my philosophy page, linked in the sidebar.
-It includes links to most of my published papers as well as some unpublished papers, syllabi for courses I teach and other relevant stuff.
-I have some new things I'm working on that I talk about a bit on that section of my website, so if your interests are in philosophy have a look.
+It includes links to many of my published papers as well as some unpublished papers, syllabi for courses I teach and other relevant stuff.
+It is, however somewhat out of date and I am thinking of getting my papers up on PhilPapers.org rather than here.

 I also work on my old house, a foursquare vernacular version vaguely in Prairie style, built in 1914.
 We have done a lot of work on it and the Old House section of this website shows a bunch of it.
 Early on we added on to the space for the kitchen (the kitchen, itself an early addition, was pretty trashed when we bought it), and are trying to put in something of the sort that might have been there originally.
 We've also done a reconstruction of the bathroom in something like the original style of which I'm quite proud.
 When I say we, I really do mean we, since very little work has been hired out.
 Partly that's because we don't have the money and partly it is because of a bit of fanaticism for authenticity.
 Too much home renovation actually replaces good age appropriate materials with new materials that don't work as well, such as vinyl siding and replacement windows when repairs to what is already there would cost less and do the job.
 We tried to avoid that.
 The old house section has links to information about why replacement windows are almost always a bad way to try to save money and energy costs relative to other ways of spending the same investment of money and time.